This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 see if your bank works with a local bank. i.e. Bank of America partners with Barclays in the UK.

 Last I checked Wells Fargo has no partners, but it can save a lot in fees if they do.
-There is a Barclays ATM

-There are also ATMs in most Tesco and Sainsbury stores.
+There are ATMs in most Tesco and Sainsbury stores.
 Notting Hill Gate Station (#52 or #452 bus)

 has nearby Barclays, Lloylds and HSBC branches